Virginia A. Mote passed away on March 10, 2014 in Ft. Myers, FL.

 Virginia is preceded in death by her parents, Harry and Edna Vett, her brother, Robert and her husband, Wendell.

-A celebration of her life will be held later this Spring.
-Donations in her memory to the Alzheimer’s Assn., www.alz.org will be greatly appreciated by the family.
+A celebration of her life will be held on September 6th at 10:00 am with visitation at the Hollansburg Congregational Church starting at 9:00 am.
+Burial will be at the Old Ludlow Cemetery on Coppock Road in Laura.
+Donations in her memory to the Alzheimer's Assosication, www.alz.org will be greatly appreciated by the family.